tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   Otherwise, when the handshake completes successfully with the public name verified, the client MUST abort the connection with an "esni_required" alert.
-  The client can then regard the ESNI keys as securely replaced by the server.
-  It processes the "retry_keys" field from the server's "encrypted_server_name" extension.
-If one of the values used a version known to the client, the client SHOULD retry the handshake with a new transport connection, using that value to encrypt the SNI.
-If no value is applicable, the client SHOULD retry with ESNI disabled.

-  These retry keys may only be applied to the retry connection.
+  It then processes the "retry_keys" field from the server's "encrypted_server_name" extension.

+  If one of the values contains a version supported by the client, it can regard the ESNI keys as securely replaced by the server.
+It SHOULD retry the handshake with a new transport connection, using that value to encrypt the SNI.
+The value may only be applied to the retry connection.
 The client MUST continue to use the previously-advertised keys for subsequent connections.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys to identify clients.

+  If none of the values provided in "retry_keys" contains a supported version, the client can regard ESNI as securely disabled by the server.
+As below, it SHOULD then retry the handshake with a new transport connection and ESNI disabled.

 - If the field contains any other value, the client MUST abort the connection with an "illegal_parameter" alert.